LONGEVITY DESIGN CHALLENGE

 The entry form asks for “documentation that will help evaluate your proposal.”
 What type of documentation?

 This field is meant for any materials you think might present your idea more clearly alongside your text answers in the following fields.
-For example, you might describe how your idea works in the “describe the design fully” section, but you think it would be helpful to include a visual or flow chart of it, so you could include PowerPoint or PDF slides that contain visual mock-ups of how your idea works.
+For example, you might describe how your idea works in the text fields, but you think it would be helpful to include a visual or flow chart of it, so you could include PowerPoint or PDF slides that contain visual mock-ups of how your idea works.
 It is not required to include any extra materials.

 Do I need to include citations in my design description?